HyunJai/awesome-human-pose-estimation/README.md

   # Why awesome human pose estimation?
 This is a collection of papers and resources I curated when learning the ropes in Human Pose estimation.
 And This is a fork from https://github.com/wangzheallen/awesome-human-pose-estimation (thanks for wangzheallen) and customized for personal study and sharing.
 I will be continuously updating this list with the latest papers and resources.

+# Contributing
+If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to pull a request

+Feedback and contributions are welcome!